Genevieve Padalecki

-Genevieve Nicole Padalecki (née Cortese) (born January 8, 1981) is an American actress.
-She appeared in the television series Wildfire as Kris Furillo and had a recurring role in Supernatural as the demon Ruby.
+Genevieve Nicole Padalecki (née Cortese; born January 8, 1981) is an American actress.
+She starred in the television series Wildfire as Kris Furillo and had a recurring role in Supernatural as the demon Ruby.
+Her film and television appearances were inconsistently credited as either Genevieve Cortese or Jennifer Cortese through to 2010, and has been consistently credited as Genevieve Padalecki since a February 2011 episode of Supernatural.